 Voyant normally takes withdrawals from liquid assets as needed, whenever your client’s future incomes fail to completely meet their annual expenditures.
 Whenever there is an income gap, assets are drawn upon automatically.
-The order in which assets are selected for top-up withdrawals is based on a default Liquidation Order, which is set in the software’s Plan Preferences.
+The order in which assets are selected for top-up withdrawals is based on a default liquidation order, which is set in the software’s Plan Settings.

 Withdrawal Limits give you the option to ringfence certain accounts, either in their entirety or to place certain limits on the software’s ability to liquidate assets as needed.
-Withdrawal limits can be set, where needed, at the account level, usually under Advanced Settings, on the Withdrawal Limit panel.
+Withdrawal limits can be set, where needed, at the product level, usually under Withdrawal Limit on the left hand menu.

 Any withdrawal limits (ringfencing) that you set on an account will override any planned withdrawals set on the Planned Withdrawals screen.